 - Archery equipment in hard-sided case (one bow case containing bows, one quiver with arrows and one maintenance kit of sufficient strength to protect items) – Maximum 70 linear inches.

-Lithium batteries must be removed from any bag which constitutes a “Smart Bag” and carried in accordance with Dash’s rules in the Contract of Carriage for Spare lithium batteries.
-Smart Bags with non-removable lithium batteries are not accepted for transport on any Dash flight.
+Lithium batteries must be removed from any bag which constitutes a “Smart Bag” and carried in accordance with Backcountry Aviation’s Contract of Carriage for Spare lithium batteries.
+Smart Bags with non-removable lithium batteries are not accepted for transport on any Dash marketed flight.

 Claims: Most delayed baggage arrives within 24 hours and during this initial period we will make every effort to reunite you with your luggage as quickly as possible.